-used in a wide range of goods, such as toothpastes and facial cleaners.
-The UNEP Regional Seas Programme and the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities are leading the response to United Nations Environment Assembly resolution 1/6, on marine plastic debris and microplastics.
+Oceans face significant threats, such as overfishing, climate change and pollution.
+Marine debris is found in all parts of the ocean and is harming wildlife, fisheries and coastal economies, which poses a potential health risk to humans given that plastic and harmful chemicals ingested by marine wildlife and seabirds can be transported through the food chain.
+Microplastics are also increasingly used in a wide range of goods, such as toothpastes and facial cleaners.
+The UNEP Regional Seas Programme and the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities are leading the response to the United Nations Environment Assembly resolution 1/6 on marine plastic debris and microplastics.

-- 22. According to Global Biodiversity Outlook 4, 19 pressures on biodiversity will continue to increase at least until 2020 and, as a result, biodiversity will continue to decline.
+According to the Global Biodiversity Outlook 4, pressures on biodiversity will continue to increase at least until 2020 and, as a result, biodiversity will continue to decline.
 The Global Risks Perception Survey 2014 highlighted that three of the top ten risks over the next ten years will be environmental, with one of the top three being biodiversity loss.
-The degradation of freshwater and marine ecosystems will increasingly affect biodiversity20 and the provision of important goods (such as food, water, fibre and fuel) and services (such as nutrient cycling, purification, flood and climate regulation) that sustain human existence and livelihoods.21 - 23.
+The degradation of freshwater and marine ecosystems will increasingly affect biodiversity and the provision of important goods (such as food, water, fibre and fuel) and services (such as nutrient cycling, purification, flood and climate regulation) that sustain human existence and livelihoods.

 GEO-5 and other key scientific reports such as Global Biodiversity Outlook 4 indicate that unsustainable exploitation of resources, compounded by climate change and pollution of the air, land and water, including habitat changes and the spread of invasive alien species, will result in substantial biodiversity loss.
 This will negatively affect the status and functioning of ecosystems and the provision of ecosystem services, with subsequent impacts on food security, livelihoods and poverty reduction efforts.
-Examples are the collapse of fisheries, the alteration of hydrological cycles and the loss of species used for medicinal purposes. - 24.
-Ocean acidification is another major challenge to the environment.
-Rising CO2 levels in the atmosphere are affecting the acidity of oceans, which in turn, when paired with warmer sea temperatures and human-induced stresses, makes tropical reef ecosystems vulnerable to collapse.22 Meeting the Aichi Biodiversity targets23 will contribute to the broader global priorities addressed by the 2030 Agenda, namely reducing hunger and poverty, improving human health and ensuring a sustainable supply of energy, food and clean water.
+Examples are the collapse of fisheries, the alteration of hydrological cycles and the loss of species used for medicinal purposes.